man and woman experiencing hormone imbalance signs and symptoms

 These changes can also come with additional symptoms such as mood swings, fatigue, weight changes, acne, or difficulty sleeping.
 While occasional cycle changes can happen due to stress, lifestyle shifts, or illness, ongoing irregular cycles often signal that the body’s hormone balance may need attention.
 Proper hormone testing and evaluation can help identify the underlying cause and guide personalized treatment options to restore balance and support overall reproductive and metabolic health.

-7. Acne or Skin Changes
+Sign 7: Adult Acne and Skin Changes

 Hormonal shifts can increase oil production in the skin, which often leads to clogged pores and persistent breakouts.
 Changes in estrogen, progesterone, and testosterone levels can all influence how much oil your skin produces.
 When these hormones become imbalanced, the skin’s natural oil glands may become overactive, making acne more common even in adults who previously had clear skin.
+This pattern is often referred to as hormonal acne.

 Hormone-related acne often appears along the jawline, chin, or lower cheeks and may flare up around menstrual cycles or periods of stress.
 While skincare products can help manage symptoms, they often do not address the underlying cause.
 Identifying and correcting hormonal imbalances through proper testing and personalized treatment can help restore balance in the body and lead to clearer, healthier skin over time.